 Passport cards permit land and sea entry into Mexico, Canada, Caribbean countries and Bermuda.

-The foregoing article was last updated on the 22nd of November 2023.
+The foregoing article was last updated on the 21st of August 2024.
 It does not contain legal advice and is for informational purposes only.
-KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
+KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency, or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: